chrisxfire/chrisxfire.github.io/content/notes/asp.net/web-apps/blazor/components/overview.md

 }
 ```

-## No Support for Tag Helpers in Components
+## no support for tag helpers in components
 Instead, create a Component with the same functionality as the tag helper and use that Component instead.